HsinShan/MeetLangLang-Backend/docs/apis/Get-animal-get-favorite-list.md

 # GET /animal/favorites
-A function that returns user's saved animals' pet info.
+A function that returns all user's saved animals' info.

 ## Authentication
 |Method|